 The integration described in this article supports the following tasks:

-- Create a new JIRA issue from a Zendesk ticket
+- Creating a new JIRA issue from a Zendesk ticket

-- Link a ticket to an existing JIRA issues
+- Linking a ticket to an existing JIRA issues

-- Resolve Zendesk tickets automatically by resolving JIRA issues
+- Resolving Zendesk tickets automatically by resolving JIRA issues

-- Link multiple Zendesk help desks to a single JIRA account
+- Linking multiple Zendesk help desks to a single JIRA account

 Zendesk for JIRA uses the Networked Help Desk open standard to synchronize information between Zendesk and JIRA.